orbmis/smart-contract-event-hooks/README.md

 status: Draft
 type: Standards Track
 category: ERC
-created: 2022-10-28
+created: 2022-11-09
 requires: erc-712
 ---

 ## Abstract

-This EIP proposes a contract standard to allow for creating "hooks" that facilitate smart contract function being called automatically in response to a trigger fired by another contract, by using a public relayer network as a messaging bus.
+This EIP proposes a smart contract standard to allow for creating "hooks" that facilitate a smart contract function being called automatically in response to a trigger fired by another contract, by using a public relayer network as a messaging bus.

+While there are many similar solutions in existence already, this proposal describes a simple yet powerful primitive that can be employed within many applications in an open, permissionless and decentralized manner.

 It relies on two interfaces, one for a publisher contract and one for a subscriber contract.
 The publisher contract emits events that are picked up by "relayers", who are independent entities that subscribe to hook events on publisher contracts, and call respective functions on subscriber contacts whenever a hook event is fired by the publisher contract.
 When a relayer calls the respective subscriber's hook function with the details of the hook event emitted by the publisher contract, they are paid a fee by the subscriber.
 Both the publisher and subscriber contracts are registered in a central registry smart contract that relayers can use to discover hooks.